Do you have technical SEO questions? We have answers.

 Which is why a presence on search data providers like Yelp, Facebook, etc. is essential, as well as your own Google My Business page.
 Make sure your contact information is consistent on all pages.

-34. Technical SEO and Overuse of Flash
+34. Overuse of Flash

 Flash websites: great for interacting with visitors, not so great for search engine optimization.